“I feel like my new lawyer is not fighting for me, what should I do?”

 What can I do when my attorney ignores me?

-Lawyers have an obligation to inform and consult with their clients.
+Lawyers must inform and consult with their clients.
 Rule 1.4(3) of the Washington Rules for Professional Conduct requires a lawyer to keep his client reasonably informed about the status of the pending matter.
 Rule 1.4(4) requires a lawyer to promptly comply with her client’s reasonable requests for information.
-Attorneys have an obligation to keep their client informed and consult them regarding the status of the case.
+Attorneys should keep their clients informed and consult them regarding the status of the case.

 If the behavior continues, it may be necessary to report them to the Washington Bar, and seek new counsel.